jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 -   `socksServerAddress`

-You can also specify the logging action to take if a route is selected by adding the following rule result:
+You can also specify the logging action to take if a route is selected by adding the following rule action:

 -   `routeSelectionLogAction`

-The rule result `routeSelectionLogAction` is optional.
-If the rule result is not specified, the setting `routeSelectionLogAction` is used.
+The rule action `routeSelectionLogAction` is optional.
+If the rule action is not specified, the setting `routeSelectionLogAction` is used.

 API example: